vitejs/vite/docs/config/build-options.md

 - **Type:** `number`
 - **Default:** `undefined`

-Amount of workers to spawn.
+Max amount of workers to spawn.
 Defaults to the number of CPUs minus 1.

 ## build.write